harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 When Harness automatically presents variable expressions in a setting, it only exposes the expressions that can be used in that setting.
 You will not see a variable expression available in a setting where it cannot be used.

-This does not prevent a user from trying to use an expression outside of its scope.
+This does not prevent you from trying to use an expression outside of its scope.

-Here's some guidelines to help you use expressions successfully:
+Here are some guidelines to help you use expressions successfully:

 - Don't refer to a step's expressions within the same step.
 - Don't refer to the settings for a subsequent step in a previous step.
 - Don't refer to inputs or outputs of a stage's **Execution** tab in the stage's **Service** or **Environment** tabs.
-  - The execution takes place after the service and environment settings are used, and so expressions used in the execution are not resolved during the running of the service and environment sections.
+  - The execution takes place after the service and environment settings are used.
+Consequently, the expressions used in the execution cannot be resolved when running the service and environment sections.

 :::note Exception